benjystanton/benjystanton.github.io/_posts/2018-09-14-how-to-lead-user-centred-design.md

 layout: page
 title: How to lead user-centred design
 categories: ux
-excerpt: My brief notes from the Government Digital Service (GDS) essentials of leadership training, run by Rebecca Kemp Ade Adewunmi.
+excerpt: My brief notes from the Government Digital Service (GDS) essentials of leadership training, run by Rebecca Kemp and Ade Adewunmi.
 ---

 <p class="lede">My brief notes from the Government Digital Service (GDS) essentials of leadership training, run by <a href="https://twitter.com/rebeccakemp">Rebecca Kemp</a> and <a href="https://twitter.com/Adewunmi">Ade Adewunmi</a>.</p>